UPDATED

 5. 8 examples of developing hazards

-6. How can you practise hazard perception questions?
+6. How can you better prepare?

 Unfortunately for learner drivers these days, the multiple-choice questions answered in a theory test are only half the battle.